TULiberalArts/German/pages/next-stops.md

 The Office of Admissions offers tours daily.
 To register for a tour, please go to [temple.edu/visit](https://admissions.temple.edu/visit).
 If you would like to experience the College of Liberal Arts firsthand, you can take advantage of the various visit  opportunities we have throughout the year, including the Liberal Arts Preview Day.

 ## Thinking of Transferring?
-The College of Liberal Arts offers a great deal of flexibility to help you accomplish your goals as efficiently as possible.
+The College of Liberal Arts offers a great deal of flexibility to help you accomplish your goals and graduate as efficiently as possible.

 To learn more about transferring to Temple, please visit [temple.edu/transfer](https://admissions.temple.edu/apply/transfer-applicant)